 Exercise is often understood to be one of the best ways to assist in managing type 2 diabetes.
 However, it is also beneficial for managing type 1 as it can improve heart health and insulin sensitivity.

 Following on from our last blog about the key statistics and facts surrounding how personal trainers can help clients manage diabetes, this blog will cover how exercise can improve diabetic clients physical, mental, and social health.
-As the sector moves towards a holistic approach to fitness and wellness, viewing the client as a whole rather than merely physical fitness is essential when training diabetic clients.

 This blog will cover how exercise affects the health of diabetic clients: